-- If the corporation is using only the adjusted seasonal installment method, check the box in Part II on line 6 and complete Parts I and III of Schedule A. - If the corporation is using only the annualized income installment method, check the box in Part II on line 7 and complete Parts II and III of Schedule A. - If the corporation is using both methods, check the boxes in Part II on lines 6 and 7 and complete all three parts of Schedule A.
+- If the corporation is using only the adjusted seasonal installment method, check the box in Part II, line 6, and complete Schedule A, Parts II and III. - If the corporation is using only the annualized income installment method, check the box on Part II, line 7, and complete Schedule A, Parts II and III. - If the corporation is using both methods, check the boxes in Part II, lines 6 and 7, and complete all three parts of Schedule A.

 Line 8.
 Large corporations.
-A large corporation is a corporation (other than an S corporation) that had, or whose predecessor had, taxable income (defined below) of \$1 million or more for any of the 3 tax years immediately preceding the 2007 tax year.
+A large corporation is a corporation (other than an S corporation) that had, or whose predecessor had, taxable income (defined below) of \$1 million or more for any of the 3 tax years immediately preceding the 2008 tax year, or if less, the number of years the corporation has been in existence.
 A large corporation includes a "large organization" as defined in the instructions for Form 990-W.